 *Hiking the Rain Forests and exploring NW Native American history

-*First: Determine your travel dates and how many days you have to work with.
+First: Determine your travel dates and therefore you’ll know how many days you have to work with.

 Second: Choose an area you would like to explore.